azafred/loony/README.rst

       -u [USER], --user [USER]
-                            When connecting, what user to ssh in as -c, --connect         Connect to one or more instances
+                            When connecting, what user to ssh in as -c, --connect         Connect to one or more instances --cmd [CMD]           Run this command on resulting hosts
 ::